John L. Jackson Jr.

-Jackson is married to Deborah A. Thomas.
-Thomas is the R. Jean Brownlee Professor of Anthropology in the Department of Anthropology at the University of Pennsylvania.
-Thomas and Jackson have two children and live in South Philadelphia.
+John Lester Jackson Jr. (born 1971) is an American anthropologist, filmmaker, author, and university administrator.
+He is currently the Provost and the Richard Perry University Professor at the University of Pennsylvania and was previously Dean of the School of Social Policy & Practice and Special Adviser to the Provost on Diversity at Penn.
+Jackson earned his BA from Howard University and his PhD in anthropology from Columbia University.
+He served as a junior fellow at the Harvard University Society of Fellows before joining the Cultural Anthropology faculty at Duke University.

 Early life and education

 Jackson was born in 1971.
-He began exploring research through media when he hosted a comic radio show called "The Jackson Attraction" during his junior and senior years of high school in Brooklyn, New York.
-This experience gave him his first glimpse into the power of media.
-He dived deeper into media as an undergraduate at Howard University.
-In 1993, he graduated summa cum laude from Howard University with a B.A. in communications (radio, TV, and film).
+He hosted a comic radio show called "The Jackson Attraction" during his junior and senior years of high school in Brooklyn, New York.
+In 1993, he graduated summa cum laude from Howard University with a BA in communications.
 While attending Howard, Jackson was supported by the University Merit Scholarship (1989-1993) and the Ronald E. McNair Scholarship (1992-1993).
-He received a National Science Foundation Predoctoral Fellowship to pursue graduate work at Columbia University, earning an M.A.
-(1994), an M.Phil.
-(1998), and a Ph.D.
-(2000), with distinction, in anthropology.
+He received a National Science Foundation predoctoral fellowship to pursue graduate work at Columbia University, earning an MA (1994), an MPhil (1998), and a PhD.
+(2000) with distinction in anthropology.
 His dissertation was supported by the Ford Foundation Dissertation Fellowship.

 Career

 After getting his doctorate, Jackson spent two years as a Junior Fellow at the Harvard University Society of Fellows in Cambridge, Massachusetts.
 From 2002 to 2006, he taught cultural anthropology as an assistant professor at Duke University in Durham, North Carolina.
-In 2006, he moved to the University of Pennsylvania and became the first Penn Integrates Knowledge (PIK) University Professor.
-He became the Richard Perry University Professor of Communication and Anthropology and Professor of Africana Studies and in 2014 became Dean of the University of Pennsylvania School of Social Policy and Practice.
-In 2019, Jackson was named Dean of the Annenberg School for Communication at the University of Pennsylvania.
+In 2006, he became the first Penn Integrates Knowledge (PIK) University Professor at the University of Pennsylvania.
+Jackson served as the Richard Perry University Professor of Communication and Anthropology and Professor of Africana Studies.
+In 2014, he was named Dean of the University of Pennsylvania School of Social Policy and Practice, and in 2019, Dean of the Annenberg School for Communication at the University of Pennsylvania.
+Since 2023, he has served as Provost of the University of Pennsylvania.

 Jackson is a founding member of CAMRA and PIVPE, two Penn-based groups dedicated to the creation of visual and performance research initiatives and the development of rigorous evaluation criteria.

 Research

-Jackson's area of study focuses on how urban people theorize and employ racial and class inequalities in everyday interactions.
-Jackson's research also looks at how modern urban religions are being used to promote health literacy and outcomes in marginalized and poor communities around the world.
-His studies also explore how to apply non-conventional methods in scholarly studies.

 Real Black

-In this book, Jackson proposes a new model for thinking about "authentic" black culture issues: racial sincerity.
-Jackson asserts that the caricatures of identity that racial authenticity impose on people locks them into stereotypes.
-Sincerity, Jackson argues, treats authenticity as an analytical model that seeks to deny people's freedom of choice in the search for identities.
+In Real Black, Jackson proposed a new model for thinking about "authentic" black culture issues: racial sincerity.
+Jackson asserts that the caricatures of identity that racial authenticity imposes on people lock them into stereotypes.
+Sincerity, he argues, treats authenticity as an analytical model that seeks to deny people's freedom of choice in the search for identities.
 The book is based on more than a decade of ethnographic studies around New York City, including stories from police officers, conspiracy theorists, and gospel choir singers.
 Jackson's invented alter ego, Anthroman, finds ethnographic significance in everyday buildings, showing how race is defined, debated, imposed, and confounded every day.